 Many homeowners create a nook or a corner pooja room in the living room itself.
 For big-city flats, this is one of the go-to spaces to create small pooja room designs in apartment halls.
 The devghar design in hall interiors can be a semi-private space by the addition of a jali door that serves as a partition but still keeps the space visible.
 The god room design in a hall should ideally complement the general aesthetic of the space so that it blends seamlessly.

-Kitchens are other popular spaces in homes for a pooja room or unit.
+Kitchen designs are other popular spaces in homes for a pooja room or unit.
 To ensure proper flow of energy, many homeowners consult vastu experts for the placement of the temple in the kitchen.
 Additionally, it should also not hinder the everyday routine of the kitchen, since this is such a high-traffic area.
 It is also important to select durable and long-lasting materials to use.
 Ideally suited for the kitchen are pooja cabinets tucked away in a corner or mounted on a wall if the floor space is to be kept free.

 It is possible to build a compact pooja unit within a hall, kitchen or bedroom.